KomodoPlatform/developer-docs/docs/basic-docs/installations/creating-asset-chains.md

 On your first node, change into the directory where Komodo's `komodod` and `komodo-cli` are installed and execute the following commands in the terminal:

-(Mac & GNU/Linux)
+#### Mac & GNU/Linux

 ```bash
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -addnode=<IP address of the second node> &
 ```

-(Windows)
+#### Windows

 ```bash
 ./komodod.exe -ac_name=HELLOWORLD -ac_supply=777777 -addnode=<IP address of the second node> &
 ```

+### Verify the Response

-After issuing this command in the terminal, you will find the p2p port in the terminal window.
+After issuing this command in the terminal on both machines, you will find the p2p port in the terminal window.

 ```bash
 >>>>>>>>>> HELLOWORLD: p2p.8096 rpc.8097 magic.c89a5b16 3365559062 777777 coins
 ```

-In the above string, take note of the p2p and rpc ports as well as the magic number.
-These values have to match the output from the second node, else they are two different chains.
-Verify that the launch command is the same on both the nodes if the values differ.
+In the above string, take note of the p2p and rpc ports, as well as the magic number.
+These values must match on both nodes for the chains to be identical.
+If they are not the same, verify that the launch command is the same on both the nodes.

-In this case, the p2p port is `8096`.
-Make sure that the p2p port is open to the internet or any other network the second node connects from.
+In the example above, the p2p port is `8096`.
+Make sure that the p2p port is open to the internet or any other network from which the second node connects.

 This completes the first half of the asset-chain creation process.
 Scroll down to [Part II](../installations/creating-asset-chains.html#part-ii-connecting-the-second-node).